XML-Travelgate/xtg-content-articles-pub/docs/hotel/FAQ.md

 **How does the price work and how should I interpret the value in the field "commission"?**

 Every option has a price and every price indicates the currency, the amount, if it is binding and the commission.

 -   *Binding:*

-If binding is set as true, then the client can't sell the product, which is provided by the supplier, with an inferior price established by the provider , if it set as as false, the client can sell the product with an inferior price.
+If binding is set as true, then the client cannot sell the product provided by the supplier for a lower price.
+If it's set as false, the client can sell the product for a lower price.

 -   *Commission:*

-   > -   If commission = 0 then the price returned is a net price, and
+   > -   If commission = 0 then the price returned is a net price, and the
-   >     the provider is informing that the commission **must** be 0.
+	>     supplier is disclosing that the commission **must** be 0.
    > -   If commission = -1 then the provider is not informing the sale
    >     price nor if the price is net.
 This information is obtained
    >     when signing with the provider or also if the binding price is